 If you are a food blogger or you just enjoy trying different dishes at home, many times you end up making weird but interesting combinations in your final menu:).

-Yesterday, I had planned to prepare a few dishes for my blog and then serving it for dinner.
+Yesterday, I had planned to prepare a few dishes for my blog and then serving them for dinner.
 However, since I try recipes from around the world, my final dinner was a three-course meal and every course was from a different country.

-For starter we had an Asian dish- Kung Pao cauliflower (you can also have it in the main course with fried rice or noodles), the main course was Indian – Matar paneer, roti, and salad, a middle eastern side dish- labneh.
+For starter we had an Asian dish- Kung Pao cauliflower (you can also have it in the main course with fried rice or noodles), the main course was Indian – Matar paneer, roti, and salad with a middle eastern side dish- labneh.
 We finished it off with an American dessert – brownies with ice-cream.

 Though the combination was weird everything was delicious and we relished the dinner.
 I think that is what really matters.